Cinnamon Apples: Crock Pot Recipes

 Benefits of Apples

 Everyone has heard the saying, "An apple a day, keeps the doctor away."
-Although if you ask anyone what is so beneficial about eating apples, most people will stat that it is a low calorie food.
+Although if you ask anyone what is so beneficial about eating apples, most people will state that it is a low calorie food.
 Although this is true, it also has many other health benefits that will help you live longer, be stronger, and feel better.

 - Strengthens Bones - Phloridzin is a flavanoid.
 It is believed to help protect post-menopausal women from osteoporosis, by increasing bone density.
 So where can you find this great nutrient?
 Apples.
 In fact, apples are the only place known to have phloridzin.